swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

   - Do you find the instructor notes helpful?
 How do you use them?
 How could they be more useful?
   - What are you most excited about for teaching with The Carpentries?
 - Preparing for instructor training checkout (2 minutes)
-  - Questions about checkout procedure, lessons, or workshop organization?
+  - Questions about checkout procedure, lessons, or workshop organisation?
   - Have you asked a question here yet?
 - Closing (Main Room) (3 minutes)
   - Reports from breakout rooms